 Community energy storage (CES) systems:

-Facilitate the integration of renewable technologies like solar panels
+- Facilitate the integration of renewable technologies like solar panels and electric vehicles.

-Help to keep voltage levels constant for commercial and industrial
+- Help to keep voltage levels constant for commercial and industrial customers.

 - Ivano Labricciosa, vice president of asset management, Toronto Hydro